davidavalerio/davidavalerio.github.io/books.md

 ---
 layout: page
 title: Books
+subtitle: These are some of my favorite books:
 ---

-These are some of my favorite books.
-I will add more as they come to mind.

 Antifragile – Nicholas Nassim Taleb